The Gowling WLG Ottawa Summer Program generally focuses on one of our three major practice areas:

 Compensation & benefits

-Our commitment to our students includes a competitive salary, based on our rate for articling students, plus vacation pay.
+Our commitment to our students includes a competitive salary, plus vacation pay.
 Our student salaries are among the highest in the Ottawa market.

 Gowling WLG offers a great opportunity for students to challenge their minds and test their abilities in a friendly atmosphere.
 During the summer months, we host a number of social events in which our summer students are encouraged to join.
 For example, our students attend our summer party in June and our golf tournament in late August, and enjoy student-specific events and informal get-togethers as they arise.